 You’ll hear contradicting advice on this subject from various health experts and even non-health experts.
 Health Canada and Dietitians of Canada suggest that up to 300 mg of caffeine is safe during pregnancy, and then others like the American Pregnancy Association recommend to avoid it all together if possible.
-I recommend that pregnant women limit their caffeine intake to about 200 mg per day, which is the equivalent of about one and a half 8 oz cups of coffee/day.
+I recommend that pregnant women limit their caffeine intake to equal or less than 200 mg per day, which is the equivalent of about one and a half 8 oz cups of coffee/day.
 Keep in mind though that certain teas, soft drinks and foods also contain caffeine.

 Here is a list that you can refer to if you’re wondering about caffeine levels in foods and beverages that you consume: